For more general information, see our Tuberculosis page.

-Tuberculosis, also called TB, is a treatable bacterial infection caused by Mycobacterium tuberculosis.
-It typically occurs in the lungs, but it can infect any part of the body.
+Mycobacterium tuberculosis bacteria cause the treatable infection tuberculosis (TB).
+TB typically occurs in the lungs but can affect any part of the body.
 Not everyone with TB becomes sick.
-Symptoms of the disease include cough, fatigue, weight loss, fever, and night-sweats.
+Symptoms of the disease include cough, fatigue, weight loss, fever and night sweats.

-There are two stages—latent TB infection (LTBI), and TB disease.
-Many people with LTBI never develop TB disease.
-Others progress from LTBI to TB disease, often due to a weakened immune system.
-Active TB is a serious disease.
+TB has 2 stages—latent TB infection (LTBI) and active TB disease.
+Many people with LTBI never develop active TB disease.
+Others progress from LTBI to active TB disease—often due to a weakened immune system.
+Active TB disease is life-threatening.

-- May show TB-positive skin reaction and blood tests.
+- May have positive TB skin reaction and blood tests.

 - Usually have normal chest x-ray.

-- May develop TB disease if left untreated.
+- May develop active TB disease, if left untreated.

 Providers must report any TB infection, latent or active.